01 of 22

 Tiny Bud Vases

 Tiny bud vases are the sweetest when it comes to table settings.
 Visit your local thrift store to bulk up on vintage ceramics or take a trip to Target to collect some small glass bud vases.
-Either way you will have so much fun dressing up your table with 1-2 buds per vase all the way down you table.
-There is not rules here so be creative.
+Either way, you will have so much fun dressing up your table with 1-2 buds per vase all the way down your table.
+There are no rules here so be creative.
 Keep the vases spread evenly down the table or do like me and make small groupings.Continue to 3 of 22 below.

 03 of 22